Five long weekend getaways that don’t need a car

 Australia’s surfing capital

-Chilling out comes in many forms, including RACV Torquay Resort’s One Spa where luxurious treatments awaken, revive and promote balance within the body, while Torquay’s Australian National Surfing Museum has everything to do with surfing.
-On Cup weekend it also has the mega fossils exhibition.
-RACV members can access two-for-one tickets or 20 per cent off family passes.
+Chilling out comes in many forms, including RACV Torquay Resort’s One Spa where luxurious treatments revive and promote balance within the body, while Torquay’s Australian National Surfing Museum has everything to do with catching waves.

 arevo says: Get the V/Line Geelong line train from Southern Cross railway station and get off at Geelong (1 hour and 10 minutes, Co2 4.4kg), then take Apollo Bay 101 bus from the station to Torquay (1 hour and 1 minute, Co2 1.3kg).